vnetman/vnetman.github.io/_posts/2018-10-25-analyzing-packet-captures-with-python-part-1.md

 vnetman@vnetman-mint:>
 ~~~~~~~~~~~~~~~

 The `RawPcapReader` class is provided by the `scapy` module.
-This class is *iterable*, and in each iteration, it yields the data (i.e. packet contents) and metadata (i.e. timestamp, packet number etc.) for every packet in the capture.
+This class is *iterable*, and in each iteration it yields the data (i.e. packet contents) and metadata (i.e. timestamp, packet number etc.) for every packet in the capture.

-At this point you may want to open the PCAP in Wireshark and verify if the packet count our program reports is consistent with that reported by Wireshark.
+At this point you may want to open the pcap in Wireshark and verify if the packet count our program reports is consistent with that reported by Wireshark.

-#### Step 3: Filter non TCP/IPv4 packets
+#### Step 3: Filter non IPv4/TCP packets

 Use scapy methods to filter out uninteresting packets.
-For starters, let us consider all /TCP/IPv4 packets as interesting.
+For starters, let us consider all IPv4/TCP packets as interesting.

 {% highlight python %}
 from scapy.utils import RawPcapReader